Indian Drapes: Unfolding Saree Draping Styles from Coast to Coast

 Imagine the rain drumming in a steady rhythmic beat on the tin roof of your cottage.
 In such beautiful weather, when the world’s pace slows down like sloths, the only feeling that fills our heart and soul is the ‘Nostalgia’.

-Bongs have the bad habit of being Nostalgic for everything, starting from Tagore to Alu posto, Mahanayak to Boimela, even the Durgapuja and its sarees.
-They put their sentiments into almost all the things they like.
+Starting from Tagore to Alu posto, Mahanayak to Boimela, even the Durga puja and its sarees, they put their sentiments into almost all the things they like.

 So let’s delve deep to understand that, and stay with me till the end, because it’s gonna be interesting.